Within your course repository, create a directory "

 Demo of fully functioning application

-APIs implemented, level of functionality, and the creativity of the application and its integration
+Level of functionality built and the creativity of the application

 Code quality (clean with no unused code or variables, readable, modular, and documented with Docstrings and comments)

-Walkthrough quality including Dockerfile, source code, and description of development history via git commits
+Walkthrough quality including source code and description of development history via git commits

 Instructions followed properly including code submission in the specified repository files, sequencing of screencast, and the length of the screencast